ColtThomas/coltthomas.github.io/projects/personal/dsp/LED_Strip/README.md

 ## Notes for the Nexys 2 board
 - It looks like the PMOD connectors have the ground and Vdd constantly enabled.
 Check to see what each pin is configured as.

+## Notes for ICEstick
+- Try to run code on an ICEstick in tandem with the Nexys; I had a random issue where the Nexys wouldn't place and route in ISE
+- Need to find/create a PCF file, which is equivalent to a .ucf file
+- See this [tutorial](https://www.youtube.com/watch?v=1CNVsxoLI60) on how to get an ICEstick to run your firmware

 ## Sampling
 -Each sample produces a 10 bit serial code (2^10 = 1024).
 This gives us a precision of Vref/1024 meaining that for every one bit, we get the calculated quantity of voltage.
 E.G. for 5Vref, 1 bit represents 0.00488V.
 A smaller Vref gives higher precision, but a lower Vmax for a